How to Clean a Washing Machine

 How to Remove Bad Odors From Washing Machine

 Eliminating the mold is easy.
 Just run the empty washer through a cycle once a month with a mold cleaner designed for front loaders.
 Our appliance expert recommends a product called Affresh.
-If you dont want to use the tablets, you can substitute a cup of bleach.
-Here are five mistakes you keep making when cleaning with bleach.
+If you don’t want to use the tablets, you can substitute a cup of bleach.

 How Often to Clean a Washing Machine